Fiberglass Pools: Pros, Cons, and Other Considerations

 You might be able to make small gelcoat repairs on your fiberglass pool, but it's really impractical to resurface the entire pool with a fresh gelcoat.

-Gelcoat provides a durable and attractive finish, but to cure properly, it needs to sit, or cure, at a certain temperature -- approximately 77 degrees Fahrenheit -- in a controlled environment.
+Gelcoat provides a durable and attractive finish, but to cure properly, it needs to sit, or cure in a controlled environment.

-Since your pool is already in the ground (and is probably) outdoors, this won’t be an option.
+Since your pool is already in the ground (and is probably) outdoors, this is not an ideal option.

 Fiberglass pools can get osmotic blisters

-Osmotic blisters remain a problem for many fiberglass pool manufacturers.
+Osmotic blisters were once a problem for many fiberglass pool manufacturers.
 We’ve found a way to beat this... but what is an osmotic blister, anyway?

 Osmotic blisters are usually described as small bumps or bubbles in the surface of a pool shell.